Professional course Return to Practice

 Please click on the Apply Now button to view dates.

 Applications are initially made through employing organisations.
 You will find a list of supporting organisations through the Health Education South West website.
 Return to practice places may also be advertised through NHS jobs and other local sites.

-Interviews will be held jointly with the employing organisation and UWE.
+Interviews will be held jointly with the employing organisation and UWE Bristol.
 Please do not submit an application prior to this interview.

-Successful applicants should then register online for the Return to Practice course within 7 days of accepting the post and upload the completed RTP Placement Information form (DOCX) to the CPD Portal (UWE Bristol online application).
+Successful applicants should then register online for the Return to Practice course within seven days of accepting the post and upload the completed RTP Placement Information form (DOCX) to the CPD Portal (UWE Bristol online application).

 Closing date for all applications is two weeks prior to the start of the course.
 Please check course details for closing date.

 1. Please ensure that you have received your Honorary Contract before applying for this course online.